PrefectHQ/prefect/docs/concepts/tasks.md

 | retries | An optional number of times to retry on task run failure. |
 | retry_delay_seconds | An optional number of seconds to wait before retrying the task after failure.
 This is only applicable if `retries` is nonzero. |

-For example, tasks can be uniquely identified by name.
-You can provide a `name` value for the task, but if not provided, the function name is used.
+For example, you can provide a `name` value for the task.
 Here we've used the optional `description` argument as well.

 ```python hl_lines="1"
 @task(name="hello-task", description="This task says hello.")